johanhedin/sdrx/doc/USING.md

 number like 0 or 1) is not a stable way to reference a dongle since the id may change over time as devices are plugged in and removed from the USB bus.
-The serial number concept is, on the other hand, a stable and predictable way to reference a specific dongle as long as every dongle on the system have been given a unique name.
+The serial number concept is, on the other hand, a stable and predictable way to reference a specific dongle as long as every dongle on the system has been given a unique name.

 > Note 2: The term "serial" is a bit misleading since it actually is a text string based on a USB descriptor.
-It is perfectly fine to set a serial on a RTL device containing text.
+It is perfectly fine to set a serial on an RTL device containing text.

 > Note 3: Airspy R2 devices are described as "AirSpy NOS" when listing available devices.
-This is what they call themselves when queried over the USB bus and is nothing `sdrx` can do anything about.
+This is what they call themselves when queried over the USB bus and is not something `sdrx` can do anything about.

 Support for multiple channels is available as well.
 Just specify the channels as arguments.
 The channels must fit inside 80% of the sampling frequency used (see